-- American Finance Association: Founded in 1939, AFA works to advance the study of financial economics.
+Founded in 1939, AFA works to advance the study of financial economics.
 It conducts and disseminates research through the Journal of Finance; hosts an annual meeting; and features a job board where users can search for positions in academia, government, and the finance industry.
-Graduate students can submit their work for consideration at the annual conference and apply for a travel grant to attend.
+Graduate students can submit their work for consideration at the annual conference and apply for travel grants to attend.

-- Accounting & Financial Women's Alliance: AFWA supports women in accounting and financial positions.
-It offers a host of scholarships to undergraduate and graduate students studying in the field, organizes regional events and the national Women Who Count conference, and maintains a job board.
+AFWA supports women in accounting and financial positions.
+It offers a host of scholarships to undergraduate and graduate students in the field, organizes regional events and the national Women Who Count conference, and maintains a job board.
 It also conducts an annual survey of accounting and financial firms to help members chart their business career paths in the industry.

-- American Marketing Association: AMA serves as a community for marketers and marketing academics.
-It publishes four scholarly journals as well as online case studies, whitepapers, and other resources.
+AMA serves as a community for marketers and marketing academics.
+It publishes four scholarly journals, plus online case studies, whitepapers, and other resources.
 Aspiring marketers can review AMA's expansive career center, which features a job board, resources for students considering careers in academia, and advice on topics such as updating your resume and finding scholarships.

-- Society for Human Resource Management: SHRM represents more than 285,000 human resources professional around the world.
+SHRM represents more than 285,000 human resources professionals around the world.
 Its website features guides and toolkits for HR practitioners, career planning and professional development resources, and issue-oriented online communities.
 SHRM also administers two professional certifications to help members signal their expertise in the field.

-- International Association of Administrative Professionals: IAAP helps administrative professionals develop and excel in their roles.
-It offers regional training and networking through 19 branch locations and hosts several national summits and conferences.
+IAAP helps administrative professionals develop and excel in their roles.
+The association offers regional training and networking through 19 branch locations and hosts several national summits and conferences.
 IAAP also certifies professional development programs, hosts a job board, and gives achievement awards to exceptional administrative professionals.

-- Entrepreneurs' Organization: EO acts a global network for entrepreneurs.
-Founded in 1987, it now helps connect more than 12,000 business owners and entrepreneurs across 54 countries.
+EO acts as a global network for entrepreneurs.
+Founded in 1987, it now helps to connect more than 12,000 business owners and entrepreneurs across 54 countries.
 EO offers a paid entrepreneur training program; a free mentor matching program; and publicly available podcasts, webinars, and professional development resources.
 It also manages the Octane Blog, which discusses news, insights, and best practices in entrepreneurship.

-- National Association of Sales Professionals: Serving individuals working in the field of sales, NASP offers online training resources on subjects like building influence and contact marketing.
+NASP offers online training resources on subjects like building influence and contact marketing.
 It also administers certification programs for professional salespeople and professional sales leaders.
-Additionally, NASP advertises job opportunities and allows members to post their resume on its website.
+Additionally, NASP advertises job opportunities and allows members to post their resumes on its website.